-- Do not sit for more than 4 to 6 hours at a time. - Sit up straight.
+- Do not sit for a long time (about 4 to 6 hours). - Sit up straight.
 Do not slouch. - Use a firm seat cushion. - If your leg was amputated below your knee, do not let your limb dangle (hang in the air).
 This can cause pain and swelling.
 It will also slow down your healing. - Always rest with the end of your limb supported.
 This will help to keep your limb from becoming permanently bent.